KennethWangDotDev/KenDevDesigns/app/pages/blog/2016-05-17-kendevdesigns-2.md

 * Every HTML file is minified
 * Critical CSS for each page inlined in HTML `<style>`
 * Concatenated and minified CSS and JavaScript file
-* Every image compressed
+* Every image is losslessly compressed
-* Uses InstantClick which pre-loads the page upon hovering over a link to it
 * Gzip compression of important assets
 * No render-blocking of any kind
 * CSS, JavaScript, and fonts are cached and are used in all pages